Previous projects

 and tourism opportunities throughout the world, and thus make itself

 and its sufferings heard.
-We hope that people won’t stay indifferent to
+We hope that people won’t stay

 these events and make their contributions to heal the world.